 Treatment and Accountability Courts

-The Conasauga Judicial Circuit operates four (4) accountability courts: a Drug Court which began in 2002; a Domestic Violence Court which began in 2014; a Mental Health Court which began in 2018; and a Parental Accountability Court.
+The Conasauga Judicial Circuit operates three (3) accountability courts: a Drug Court which began in 2002; a Domestic Violence Court which began in 2014; and a Mental Health Court which began in 2018.

 The Treatment Courts are administered by the Treatment Court Administrator.
 More information about these courts may be found on the Whitfield County website.